 - Tuesday 31 October, 10:00am to 4:00pm

 You'll get the opportunity to share stories and tips with others going through a similar experience.
 Lunch and refreshments will be provided.
 Bookings are essential as numbers are limited.
-Contact Katie Rogerson, Project Officer, for more information: [email protected]
+For more information, contact the ACSC: [email protected].

 There are a number of emotional, physical, practical and social challenges that cancer survivors may face once they finish cancer treatment, including late effects of cancer treatment and the fear of cancer returning.